NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 - Try the curl to ifconfig.me several times to see if you egress address changes.

-> &#10067; What AWS resources have the public IPs you are egressing from?

 - Identify these sessions in Panorama traffic logs
 - Identify the sessions for outbound traffic for the automated web server install
   - Filter `( addr.src in 10.200.0.0/16 )`